 IMPORTANT: PERMISSION - The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in JFI.
 A copy of the written permission must be included with the manuscript submission.

 9. Appendices.
 They should be lettered to distinguish from numbered tables and figures.
 Include a descriptive title for each appendix (e.g., “Appendix A. Variable Names and Definitions”).
 Cross-check text for accuracy against appendices.

 There is no submission fee.
 The Journal of Family Issues does not publish book reviews.
-For further questions regarding submissions, please contact Diane Buehn at email@example.com.
+For further questions regarding submissions, please contact Teresa Kay Hughes at firstname.lastname@example.org.

 Authors who want to refine the use of English in their manuscripts might consider utilizing the services of SPi, a non-affiliated company that offers Professional Editing Services to authors of journal articles in the areas of science, technology, medicine or the social sciences.
 SPi specializes in editing and correcting English-language manuscripts written by authors with a primary language other than English.
 Visit http://www.prof-editing.com for more information about SPi’s Professional Editing Services, pricing, and turn-around times, or to obtain a free quote or submit a manuscript for language polishing.

 Please be aware that SAGE has no affiliation with SPi and makes no endorsement of the company.
 An author’s use of SPi’s services in no way guarantees that his or her submission will ultimately be accepted.
 Any arrangement an author enters into will be exclusively between the author and SPi, and any costs incurred are the sole responsibility of the author.